-Autoimmune diseases are diseases that can be healed if we eliminate the mental & physical causes of the disease.
-(Symptomatic treatments perpetuate the patient's dependence on drugs.)
+Autoimmune diseases can be healed only by eliminating the mental and physical causes of the disease.
+Medications perpetuate the patient's illness.

-Autoimmune diseases patients are treated with a misconception that this is an incurable disease.
-Therefore, treatment accordingly is only symptomatic and does not attempt to bring about the patient's recovery.
+Therefore, treatment is only symptomatic and does not attempt to improve the patient's recovery.

-- Except for pure genetic diseases, all diseases that are acquired, including those with a genetic tendency, are illnesses that can be cured.
-There is no such thing as an incurable chronic acquired disease.
+- Except for pure genetic diseases, all acquired chronic diseases, including all autoimmune diseases and also those with an inborn tendency, are illnesses that can be cured.
+There is no such thing as an incurable, chronic acquired disease.

 - Remissions often characterize autoimmune diseases.
-They are not accidental; they are the result of an increase in the body's life-force energy level.
+They are not accidental; they result from an increase in the body's life-force energy level.
 Remissions reinforce the idea that autoimmune diseases are curable diseases.

-- Hormonal Imbalances are one logical explanation as to why do women have an increased tendency compared to men to get autoimmune diseases.
+- Hormonal Imbalances are one logical explanation of why women are more likely to get autoimmune diseases than men.
 (Although there are exceptions such as Type 1 diabetes.)

 Age factor (Unhealthy physical lifestyle) vs. Traumatic non-resolved events from the past.

 - The age factor - As symptoms onset at a younger age (30-35 years or less), it is more likely that the weight of unresolved mental traumas is higher than the unhealthy lifestyle.
-The explanation lies in the fact that the process of cell aging and death is cumulative, while unresolved traumatic events have an immediate and cumulative effect.
+The explanation is that the process of cell aging and death is cumulative, while unresolved traumatic events have an immediate and cumulative effect.
 (Particularly prominent in autoimmune diseases.)